Mandy Moore: 2016–present: This Is Us, awards recognition, and albums Silver Landings and In Real Life

-In January 2020, Moore said in an interview with Billboard that her sixth studio album was titled Silver Landings and would be released in early March, via Verve Forecast Records.
-She said regarding her decision to sign with Verve Forecast in late 2019, "I had slight PTSD from being on labels in the past [...] but Verve truly feels like it's run by a bunch of deeply creative people who aren't necessarily just concerned with the numbers game".
-Moore later announced a release date of March 6, and also released the single "Save a Little for Yourself" with an accompanying music video.
+On March 6, 2020, Moore released her sixth studio album Silver Landings via Verve Forecast Records.
+She said regarding her decision to sign with Verve Forecast in late 2019, "I had slight PTSD from being on labels in the past ... but Verve truly feels like it's run by a bunch of deeply creative people who aren't necessarily just concerned with the numbers game".
+The album was preceded by the single "Save a Little for Yourself" with an accompanying music video.

-In early 2022, Moore released two singles from her seventh studio album, In Real Life.
-On March 8, she released the audio for the album's title track, and, on the 17th, a cameo-laden video with many of her This Is Us co-stars and Matthew Koma, Hilary Duff, Wilmer Valderrama, Amanda Kloots, Karamo Brown, and others.
-On April 5, Moore debuted the audio from her second single off the album, "Little Dreams".
-The album was released on May 13, 2022.
+On May 13, 2022, Moore released her seventh studio album, In Real Life.
+The album was preceded by the release of the single "In Real Life" on March 8.
+It was accompanied by a cameo-laden music video which featured many of her This Is Us co-stars in addition to Wilmer Valderrama, Hilary Duff, Matthew Koma, Amanda Kloots, and Karamo Brown, among others.
+On April 5, Moore released her second single off the album, "Little Dreams".

-Moore announced in 2022 that she would be taking a hiatus from acting.

 Musical style and influences

-When Moore's musical career began in 1999, she was known for her bubblegum pop sound and image, which she revealed was not the type of music she prefers, saying, "[The record company] was like, 'Here are your songs.'
-I was like, 'Hi, I'm fourteen.
-I'll do anything.'
-Those albums are why I'm here today, but god damn, I should give a refund to anyone who bought my first record".
+When Moore's musical career began in 1999, she was known for her bubblegum pop sound and image.
+In 2006, Moore talked about her early albums, saying she believed her debut album So Real was appropriate for her age at their time of release, but that she "would give a refund to everyone who bought [her] first two albums" if she could.
+During a radio interview in April 2006, the show's co-host—who had seen Moore's comments—asked her for a refund on her debut album, which she fulfilled.
+Moore has since said that she has become more comfortable with her older music, and that she has found new ways to present her more bubblegum-friendly songs with contemporary musical arrangements.

 Moore has often been praised by music critics for branching off and writing her own music.
 Billboard said, "She has successfully dropped all the tacky accoutrements of her past and turned into a sweet, classy singer-songwriter whose charms are readily apparent".
 AllMusic said, "Moore smoothly evolved from adolescent starlet to mature songwriter, continuing to distance herself from the scene that had launched her career one decade prior".

 Moore has said that she was inspired by film and television as a child.
-She has also said, "I'm stuck in the '70s.
-I think I'll always have that kind of influence.
-Joni Mitchell, Todd Rundgren, Harry Nilsson, McCartney—that's the sort of stuff I'm really inspired and influenced by".
-Moore also said how her then-husband, musician Ryan Adams, had a huge influence on her music, and that he introduced her to heavy metal.
-"Not that I can necessarily differentiate between speed metal and black metal…" she said.
-"I'll tolerate it, but I turn it down".
-Moore has said that she has become more comfortable with her older music, and she even found new ways to present her more bubblegum-friendly songs with a more contemporary musical arrangement.
+In 2012, she stated that her then-husband, musician Ryan Adams, had a huge influence on her music and introduced her to heavy metal.